 Once a bakery, we're not overly surprised that Amano has a wheat mill located out back.
 But when the bakery opened its doors to what is now one of Auckland's best Italian restaurants, right in the heart of the CBD, we screamed a lil' inside.
 That wheat mill now churns out the tastiest homemade pasta you could dream of.
 As an all-day eatery, they will be serving up classic Italian goodies from breakfast, lunch, afternoon tea, to dinner.
 We would definitely recommend their pastries, cakes, and infamous scampi pasta.
 Impressively, the Italian restaurant is also keto-friendly for you dieters with a good range of meat options.

 Pasta & Curore is the essence of Italian.
 You'll spot this gem—if you don't smell the aromas first—as you're driving through Mt Eden Village, brightly lit through the glass exterior.
 Inside you'll find high bar stools offering the ability to enjoy a pinot noir while people watching the busy bodies outside.
 The perfect balance, as further inside are quaint tables soon to be lined with plates of homemade pasta.
 Yep, the talented chefs are rolling, flattening and cooking pasta from scratch right in front of your eyes.
 Paired with a sauce of choice and perhaps a bruschetta to start, you won't regret it.

 Gusto at the Grand

-Led by head chef extraordinaire Sean Connolly, after he was inspired by his time spent in Italy, you’re in for an authentic Italian experience at Gusto at the Grand.
-It is family-style, with a simple menu of rustic share plates in an opulent (but not OTT) setting.
+You’re in for an authentic Italian experience at Gusto at the Grand.
+It is family-style, with a simple menu full of rustic share plates in an opulent (but not OTT) setting.
 The wine list is predominantly Italian, which makes sense–and the staff are really happy to guide you in the direction of a vino that will match your food perfectly.